HicResearch/TREEHOOSE/src/data_lake/README.md

  provided and applies access and security policies.
 It builds on the capabilities provided by Amazon S3 and AWS Glue.

  The TRE Source and TRE Target S3 buckets are registered as data lake locations.

- A predefined set of permissions is added to the Data lake permissions table.
+Once S3 buckets (or any other supported data sources) are registered with AWS Lake Formation, the service can be used to provide fine-grained access to both the data catalogs and the underlying data being described by the catalog.